Deer Permits and Tags

 • $12.50 Resident Youth (15 and Younger)

-Hunt-Own-Land Deer Permit: Available to individuals who qualify as resident landowners, including family members living with the landowner or tenant.
+Resident Hunt-Own-Land Deer Permit: Available to individuals who qualify as resident landowners under K.S.A 32-937, including family members living with the landowner or tenant.
+Land deeded in a Trust, LLC, or other Entity, does not qualify for landowner permits as the land is owned by that entity and not an individual.
 Permit valid for any white-tailed or mule deer only on land owned or operated by landowner or tenant during muzzleloader-only, archery, and firearm seasons using equipment legal for that season.
-Available Aug.
-5 - Dec.
+Available at vendor locations or online August 5 - Dec.
 31

 • $22.50 Resident Landowner/Resident Tenant